Jordan Design and Development Bureau

-JODDB employs approximately 200 military and civilian personnel within its two Strategic Business Units (SBUs).
-The majority of its staff work in the Engineering Group located within the King Hussein Main Workshops.
-Headquartered in central Amman, JODDB is organized into three divisions: the Engineering Group, the Manufacturing Group, and the Programs group.

 JODDB Investment Group

-Launched on January 1, 2010, the JODDB Investment Group has been established to act as the commercial arm for the King Abdullah II Design and Development Bureau (JODDB).
+Launched on 1 January 2010, the JODDB Investment Group has been established to act as the commercial arm for the King Abdullah II Design and Development Bureau (JODDB).
 The JODDB Investment Group aims at establishing new businesses in the Defense, security and Automotive industries along with all services that would complement these industries.

-KIG handles all business-related activities by having its team evaluate an opportunity all the way to realizing its full potential as well as develop the current businesses through implementation of business development, marketing and communication activities, in addition to enhancing the Group's corporate image.
-Moreover, the Group carries out marketing and communication tasks for JODDB Investment Group.

-JODDB Industrial Park
+Industrial Gate Free Zone

 In October 2009, King Abdullah II inaugurated the JODDB Industrial Park (KADDB IP), which is the first comprehensive free zone in the Middle East, specialized in the defense industry and the manufacturing of vehicles.
 KADDB IP is a public limited liability company owned completely by the Jordan Design and Development Bureau (JODDB).
-It was established in 2006 in accordance with the Free Zones Law to upgrade Jordan's industrial base, attract investments, and encourage the development of interactive industries for manufacturing vehicles, in the context of an environment that attracts investment by offering incentives, tax exemptions, and excellent logistical services such as communications, infrastructure, and management.
-The Park also enjoys the security measures needed for defense industries and all other facilities to ensure the success of the investment.
+It was established in 2006 in accordance with the Free Zones Law to upgrade Jordan's industrial base, attract investments, and encourage the development of interactive industries for manufacturing vehicles.
 It is located on 3,800 dunams (1 dunam = 1,000 square meters) of land at Khalidiyah in the Mafraq Governorate, 50 km from Amman and 24 km from Zarqa, on the cross roads linking Jordan to Saudi Arabia, Iraq, and Syria, which facilitates the transportation of KADDB IP products to all countries in the region.

-Subsidiaries and affiliates

-Jordan Light Vehicle Manufacturing LLC (JLVM)

-JLVM is a joint venture between KADDB and the Jankel Group Ltd of the UK to design, develop, produce, and market military vehicles.
-Its main products are Al-Jawad troop carrier for internal security uses, Al-Tha’lab long-range reconnaissance vehicle.
-JLVM, which has been operational since 2008, won the King Abdullah II Award for Excellence in 2010.
-JLVM vehicles production strategy is "Build to Order" and/or "Engineer to Order" to the customer's specific requirements ranging from soft skin and special purpose vehicles to fully armoured Internal Security Vehicles (ISVs) based on a variety of commercial off the shelf chassis.
-Other soft skin products such as 4x4 utility vehicles, LRPV, Ambulances, mobile medical solutions vehicles ...etc. are part of JLVM products portfolio.